ProsserCJ/JS-Cards/README.md

 # JS-Cards

-An old school project, posted to demonstrate JS experience
+An college project from Fall 2014, posted to demonstrate JS experience